zuqq/graze/README.md

 A web crawler, using a pool of lightweight threads for concurrent crawling.
 It features a parser for `robots.txt` files and a specialized data structure that allows efficient querying of the resulting rules.
-Because existing solutions seem to be `String`-based or dependency-heavy, it also comes with lenient parsers for HTTP URLs and HTML links.
+Because existing solutions seem to be `String`-based or dependency-heavy, it also comes with a lenient parser for HTML links.

 ## Installation